hoehermann/purple-gowhatsapp/README.md

 Features which are present in the go-whatsapp version but missing here:

-* Sending files other than images.
 * Consistent error handling (currently logged to console only in some places).
-* Downloading profile pictures.
+* Download profile pictures.
 * Proxy support.
 * Send receipts conditionally.

 Other planned features:

+* Sending proper voice and video messages.
 * Join group chat via link.
 * Display receipts in conversation window.